kevinlondon/kevinlondon.github.io/_posts/2022-06-03-reflections-amazon-career.md

 One final lesson I take away is how much your team and manager impacts your happiness.
 I've been fortunate to have worked with a wonderful team and managers in my time at Amazon.
-Watching the team grow, lead with empathy, and build relationships has been gratifying.
+Watching the team grow, build relationships, and lead with empathy has been gratifying.
 I'll miss working with my team.

 ### What's Next

 I had a wonderful time at Amazon over the last four years.
 If you're curious to hear more, or have questions, feel free to reach out.
 I'm happy to chat.
 I'm looking forward to starting my next adventure and sharing more soon!